Sabbatical & Experiential Travel to Asia

 Epic scenery abounds.
 Marvel at limestone grandeur in Vietnam’s Halong Bay or Zhangjiajie in China, the inspiration for the landscapes in the movie Avatar.
+Discover hidden lagoons and perfect beaches among the towering karst shards in The Philippines.
 Feast your eyes upon rice terraces in Ubud, Indonesia or in Sa Pa, Vietnam’s lush northern region.
 Drive across the rugged Gobi desert in Mongolia and cross jaw-dropping Himalayan mountain passes in Nepal and Tibet.
 For photographers, there are striking views wherever you choose to go.

 For wildlife lovers, there’s an abundance of must-visit places.
 Swathes of jungle cover the island of Borneo and huge areas of India, Malaysia, Indonesia, Thailand, and Myanmar.
 Look out for orangutans, macaques, and pygmy elephants, as well as harder to spot rhinos and tigers.
 Underwater is a haven of marine life that attracts divers the world over – for some of the best dive sites, head to Malaysia’s Pulau Sipadan, Indonesia’s Raja Ampat, or the Andaman & Nicobar Islands between the Bay of Bengal and Andaman Sea.
 And for something a little different, the Komodo Islands are a must, home to the lumbering Komodo dragon and more incredible marine life.